Understanding Loss Functions to Maximize Machine Learning Model Performance (Updated 2023)

 KL-Divergence is used more commonly to approximate complex functions than in multi-class classification.
 We come across KL-Divergence frequently while playing with deep-generative models like Variational Autoencoders (VAEs).

-Meanwhile, make sure you check out our comprehensive beginner-level machine learning course:
+Meanwhile, you can also check out our comprehensive beginner-level machine learning course: